 Gabriel Caruana retires as a ceramics instructor from Targa Gap, Mosta.

-Caruana included in ‘Contemporary Maltese Artists’ published by North Star Publications, compiled by Adriana Stivala.
+Caruana included in ‘Contemporary Maltese Artists’ published by North Star Publications, compiled by Adrian Stivala.

 Raffaella, Gabriel’s second child is born on the 14th January 1983.